-Country or geographical reach Category of target or goal type Description of target or goal Progress against target or goal to facilitate a better understanding of its activities and enable sustainable and shared management of local water resources.
-Global Transparency Measure performance by using common indicators that are coherent with existing guidelines and reference tools at an international level.
+Country or region Category of target or goal type Description of target or goal Progress against target or goal resources.
+Purchasers are asked to attach this Charter to their contracts.
+A new procedure is being written to include CSR criteria into our procurement policy.
+Company -wide Transparency Measure performance by using common indicators that are coherent with existing guidelines and reference tools at an international level.
 Saint-Gobain has been reporting on water using the GRI indicators for several years.
-GRI's Report Services have concluded that the "Sustainable Development Report 2011" fulfils the requirement of Application Level A+.
+GRI's Report Services have concluded that the "Sustainable Development Report 2012" fulfils the requirement of Application Level A+.

-1.2 Do you wish to report any actions outside your water policy, strategy or management plan that your company has taken to manage water resources or engage stakeholders in water-related issues?
+Do you wish to report any actions outside your water policy, strategy or management plan that your company has taken to manage water resources or engage stakeholders in water-related issues?